Why Your Customer Loyalty Program is Failing and What To Do About It

 The mobile channel gives companies a more complete view of how customers interact with their brand in their everyday lives.
 This presents a unique opportunity for marketers to swear off promotions crafted without regard for a customer’s interest in or ability to redeem them.

 Highly engaged customers buy 90% more often and spend 60% more per transaction.

 A holistic mobile loyalty program has the potential to go beyond rewards points and sales promotions and become a viable, interactive communications channel.
 Instant access to FAQs, customer service reps via chat, in-store walking directions to specific departments, in-app charitable giving options, product or service review requests, and user-generated content sharing are just some of the ways that a mobile loyalty program can engage a consumer beyond the first transaction.

 Mobile loyalty programs in practice

 Royal Farms, a popular mid-Atlantic “quick and friendly” restaurant chain, decided to redesign its mobile app to create a fast, easy, and enjoyable experience for all of its customers.
 Based on user feedback, they made sure the new app makes customers feel rewarded for their continued patronage.

 Customers can quickly scan their rewards barcode from the app and if they have it tied to RoFo Pay, it can be used to pay for purchases at any one of their 175+ stores.

 The app’s key functionality was created with the goal of improving the speed and convenience of being a repeat customer, thus positioning themselves to increase the lifetime value of each and every user.

 From rewards to relationships

-They’re making loyalty rewards convenient to collect and redeem, delivering relevant content at the right time, and using the mobile channel as a forum for interactive engagement - on the customer’s terms.
+Some companies that have successfully implemented these initiatives are online clothing retailer StitchFix, cosmetic line Tarte, and leading apparel line The North Face.
+They’re making loyalty rewards convenient to collect and redeem, delivering relevant content at the right time, and using the mobile channel as a forum for interactive engagement on the customer’s terms.